ocrmypdf/OCRmyPDF/ROADMAP.md

 ==================

 - Less platform dependent implementation
-- Higher versality (wrt addition of new intput / output file tytes)
+- Higher versality (wrt addition of new intput / output file types)

 The functionality of each module is described below: